willhowes/CV/README.md

 ##### I help my teams succeed

 Not long ago I had only a very basic understanding of agile working.
 Now, this has become almost second nature to me, as we have used agile working tools in our group work at Makers.
-I understand the benefits that tools such as stand-ups, retros and sprints have on improving a team's communicate and focus on goals.
+I understand the benefits that tools such as stand-ups, retros and sprints can have on improving a team's communication and focus on goals.

 When I have worked in teams, and particularly when pair programming, I will always communicate what the code I am writing is for.
 This means that other team members can understand the code I have written and easily implement changes where necessary.